NachtaktiverHalbaffe/Robotino-Situational-Risk-Assessment/README.md

       - autonomousOperation.launch: Launches the autonomous part of the Robotino without risk estimation
       - identifyAndMap.launch: Legacy method when running most python scripts from terminal and not as ROS Nodes
   - Start GUI: ``python3 src/robotino/mainwindow.py`` and launch ros from gui
+    - This basically starts ROS with launch files in the background, so basically the same as starting with launch configuration, but gui is also started
+  - Use script with automated task execution: ``python3 scriptedTaskExecution.py``
+    - Follow the prompts from the terminal.
+Everything is explained there

 ### Generate Error distribution
 - Make shure to have error values saved in a CSV file